 Well ladies and gentlemen the fight to phase down HFC refrigerants in the United States continued today with the announcement that Chemours, Honeywell, and the National Resource Defense Council are petitioning the United States’ Supreme Court to review the Federal Court of Appeal’s decision to repeal the Environmental Protection Agency’s SNAP Rule 20 regulations.
 (That was a mouthful to say.)
 All of this can be traced back to two important dates.
 The first is the summer of 2015 when the EPA released a new rule for their Significant New Alternatives Policy (SNAP).

 This rule, known as Rule 20, was intended to begin the phase down and eventual phase out of HFC refrigerants such as R-134a, R-404A, and R-410A.
-The original rule can be found by clicking here.
 The EPA referenced their authority for this new regulation under Chapter VI, 6, of the Clean Air Act.
 This section is what was used to phase out CFC and HCFC refrigerants due to the harm they were causing to the Ozone layer.

 When this rule was introduced most everyone in the industry had already been expecting it.
 HFCs were on the way out and were already in the process of being phased out across the European Union and other countries.
 As the months, and eventual years, went by the new regulation was accepted as law and companies, businesses, and government began to prepare for it’s arrival.
 Refrigerant manufacturers Honeywell and Chemours began to invest into their new HFO refrigerant line known as Solstice and Opteon.
 They opened new plants abroad and here in the United States.
 They invested in multiple new refrigerants and innovations.
 HFOs were the refrigerant of the future and Honeywell and Chemours held all the keys.